astrowp/docs/README.md

 ![image](https://github.com/astrowp/docs/assets/170225022/39dbee45-e727-4ea1-b410-70df3dbbd7b3)

-3. Under "Owner," select the dropdown menu and select yourself as the owner of the forked repository.
+3. Under **Owner**, select the dropdown menu and select yourself as the owner of the forked repository.

 4. By default, forks are named the same as their upstream repositories.
-To distinguish your fork, you can type a different name in the "Repository name" field.
+To distinguish your fork, **you can use a different name** in the "Repository name" field.
 (You can also change this later in the Settings).

-5. Optionally, in the "Description" field, type a description of your fork.
+5. Optionally, in the "Description" field, **type a description** of your fork.
 (You can also change this later in the Settings).

-6. Select Copy the **MAIN** branch only, as you only need to copy the default branch.
+6. Select Copy the **main** branch only, as you only need to copy the default, main, branch.

 7. Click **Create fork**, and you are done.
 AstroWP's repository is now yours!